Cooking Gorgeous

 • To prevent a soggy bottom crust, consider blind baking (pre-baking) it for a few minutes before adding the filling.

 • You can customize this quiche with different fillings, or whatever you have in the fridge.
-Why not try this quiche with some cooked/leftover chicken pieces and sautéed mushrooms or asparagus and smoked salmon?
+Why not try this quiche with some cooked/leftover chicken pieces and sautéed mushrooms or asparagus?

 • Allow the quiche to rest for a few minutes after baking.
 This helps it set and makes it easier to slice neatly.